Is it for you?

 How do you work with the NFP?

 The timeline gives an overview of the application process.
 Your first step is to attend a live U.K. Scholarships information session.
-In preparation, have a closer look below for more resources to learn about the Churchill.
+In preparation, have a closer look at the resources below to learn more about the Churchill.

 |late February-March||Attend an info session|